-The fundamental unit of quantum information, the qubit, which unlike classical bits can exist in coherent superpositions of two states, denoted $\ket{0}$ and $\ket{1}$.
-These basis states can be photonic polarization, spin states, electronic states of an ion or charge states of superconducting systems.
+The fundamental unit of quantum information is the qubit.
+Unlike the classical bit, the qubit can exist in coherent superpositions of its two states, denoted as $\ket{0}$ and $\ket{1}$.
+These basis states can be, for example, photonic polarization, atomic spin states, electronic states of an ion or charge states of superconducting systems.
 An arbitrary state of an individual qubit, $\ket{\phi}$, can be expressed as,

-where normalization requires, $|\alpha|^2+|\beta|^2 = 1$.
-Quantum gate operations are represented by unitary operations acting on the Hilbert space of a qubit array.
+where $\ket{0}$ and $\ket{1}$ are the two orthonormal basis states of the qubit and $|\alpha|^2+|\beta|^2 = 1$.
+Quantum gate operations are represented by unitary operations acting on the Hilbert space of a collection of qubits.
 Unlike classical information processing, conservation of probability for quantum states require that all operations be reversible and hence unitary.

 When describing a quantum gate on an individual qubit, any dynamical operation, $G$, is a member of the unitary group $U(2)$, which consists of all $2\times 2$ matrices where $G^{\dagger} = G^{-1}$.
 Up to a global (and unphysical) phase factor, any single qubit operation can be expressed as a linear combination of the generators of $SU(2)$ as,